 eeEvaluation in a Box

-Evaluation can be tough to squeeze into busy schedules and costly for organizations with limited staff and financial capacity.
 This technical assistance program will provide organizations with training, semi-customized tools based on the Collective Outcomes, expert coaching, data analysis and a customized report.
 Applications are being accepted for fall 2023.
 Due May 26th.
 Download additional information.

 Environmental and outdoor learning has a powerful story to be told, but traditional ways of doing so have often fallen short of demonstrating individual and community impact.
 Without being able to effectively tell and share this story of impact, the field has often struggled to secure both financial and policy-based support.
 As a result, far too many communities go without access to quality EE initiatives to help improve the lives of individuals and their community.